HazyResearch/deepdive/doc/incremental.md

 ### Writing Application in DDlog

 In order to make use of the incremental support of DeepDive, the application must be written in DDlog.
-Please refer to [DDlog tutorial][DDlog] for how to write your DeepDive application in DDlog.
+Please refer to DDlog tutorial for how to write your DeepDive application in DDlog.
 Let's assume you have put the DDlog program shown below in a file named `spouse_example.f1.ddlog` under the application folder.

 <script defer src="https://gist-it.appspot.com/github.com/HazyResearch/deepdive/blob/master/examples/spouse_example/postgres/incremental/spouse_example.f1.ddlog?footer=minimal">